ElektraInitiative/libelektra/doc/decisions/3_decided/keyname.md

 - In most cases the escaped name is used for convenience and not because of actual requirements.
 - The most common case for using the escaped name is UI: reading names from or displaying them in a user interface (e.g., `kdb` CLI)
 - In the constraint about order comparisons above, we assume that "fast enough" means "comparable to a single `memcmp`".
-  This is an assumption, because we do not have data showing this is a necessary requirement.
+  Profiling for previous implementations, not based on a single `memcmp` of unescaped names, showed the comparison as a bottleneck, while the current single-`memcmp` implementation does not show the bottleneck.
-  It may be possible to find a slower solution that is still "fast enough".
+  That said, it may be possible to find a solution slower than the current one that is still fast enough to avoid the previous bottleneck.

 ## Considered Alternatives